comptoolsres/comptoolsres.github.io/github_account.md

 ## Register for GitHub Education

-* **This is optional, but gives you free access to the GitHub Copilot, among other things**: To add the educational upgrade to a pro account, you can go to [https://education.github.com](https://education.github.com) and follow the steps to request an educational discount.
+* **This is optional, but gives you free access to the GitHub Copilot, among other things**: To add the educational upgrade to a pro account, you can go to [https://education.github.com](https://education.github.com) and follow the steps to join GitHub Education and request an educational discount.

 ## The assignment

 ### Accepting the Assignment

- {% include tip.html content="**Why do I need this assignment?** We will use GitHub a lot in this course.
-I need to know your GitHub username to help with grading." %}
+ {% include tip.html content="**Why do I need this assignment?** We will use GitHub and Classroom 50 throughout the semester.
+This will introduce you to both." %}

-* For this assignment, we will use GitHub Classroom.
-Click on this link to access the assignment: [https://classroom.github.com/a/tZM5f8lt](https://classroom.github.com/a/tZM5f8lt) (**This link is for the Fall 2026 semester of the course at UF**)
+* Click on this link to access join the Classroom 50 class: [https://classroom50.org/comptoolsres/f2026-comptoolsres/onboard](https://classroom50.org/comptoolsres/f2026-comptoolsres/onboard)  (**This link is for the Fall 2026 semester of the course at UF**)

-* **Authorize GitHub Classroom to access your account.**
+* **Authorize Classroom 50 to access your account.**

    {% include image.html file='git_authorize.png' alt="Screenshot of authorizing github classroom to access account" position="center" max-width=350 %}